Probing Spin and Lifetime Correlations in Entangled Hyperon-AntiHyperon Pairs: Discussion and Experimental Prospects

-Experiments at both RHIC and the LHC routinely reconstruct large numbers of $\Lambda$–$\bar{\Lambda}$ pairs per collision~\cite{STAR:2011fbd, ALICE:2013cdo}, making per‑event statistics for both our relative‑time and absolute‑time analyses within reach.
-These per-event yields, combined with well-validated technique in measureing spin-spin correlations make the spin-lifetime entanglement test feasible.
-Hyperon production also extends to heavier strange and charm‑strange species such as $\Xi^-$–$\bar{\Xi}^+$ and $\Xi_c$–$\bar{\Xi}_c$, or even cross particle species, where analogous lifetime‑correlation studies are feasible.
-Spin‑correlation techniques established for $\Lambda$–$\bar{\Lambda}$ can be directly applied to these channels, broadening the investigation of time‑domain entanglement across multiple baryon families.
-Testing lifetime covariance in these additional channels would probe the flavor and mass dependence of time‑domain entanglement through the hadronization process.
+Hyperon production also extends to heavier strange and charm-strange species such as \(\Xi^-\!-\!\bar{\Xi}^+\) and \(\Xi_c\!-\!\bar{\Xi}_c\), and even to mixed-species channels, where analogous lifetime-correlation studies can be performed.
+The spin-correlation techniques developed for \(\Lambda\!-\!\bar{\Lambda}\) pairs can be directly adapted, broadening the investigation of time-domain entanglement across baryon families and probing its flavor and mass dependence through hadronization.

-Even a small nonzero lifetime covariance would provide fresh insight into how quantum coherence persists in unstable systems and could serve as a test of wavefunction‑collapse models~\cite{Pearle:1988uh,Bassi:2012bg}.
-A positive observation, conversely, would demand a revision of our understanding of quantum coherence in unstable systems and may inspire related studies in meson interferometry~\cite{KLOE:2006iuj,Belle:2007ocp}.
-In all cases, the proposed measurements build on established analysis frameworks to open a new window on quantum coherence in high‑energy collisions.